 I’ve gotten far fewer anti-gay emails by including that message near my email address, at the bottom of my About page.

-Best hater email story: Remember a few years ago when JK Rowling mentioned that Dumbledore was gay?
+Best hater email story: Remember a few years ago when word got out that Dumbledore was gay?
 Fox News started shouting about how WRONG!!! that was, and its viewers got OUTRAGED!!!
 And I started getting nasty emails, as I always do when Fox News goes on an anti-gay tirade.
 More than the normal amount.
 (Normal, at that time, being a few every month or so.)